Ghaznavid campaigns in Persia: Mahmud's conflict Buyid dynasty

+Conquest of Ray

 In 1029 AD, the Daylamite troops terrorised Ray and threatened the incapable ruler Majd al-Dawla, who sought Sultan Mahmud’s help.
-Seizing the opportunity, Mahmud sent 8,000 cavalry under Hajib 'Ali to capture Majd al-Dawla.
+Seizing the opportunity, Mahmud sent 8,000 cavalries under Hajib 'Ali to capture Majd al-Dawla.
 Mahmud himself marched to Jurjan to block Seljuk interference.
 In May 1029, Majd al-Dawla, welcomed 'Ali who put him in surveillance.
-Ali then captured Rey.
+Ali then captured Ray.
 Mahmud entered the city on May 26, 1029, without resistance, seizing immense wealth, including 500,000 dinars worth of jewels, 260,000 dinars in coin money, over 30,000 dinars gold and silver vessels.
 Majd al-Dawla and his son Abu Dulaf was sent to prison in India.
 Thus successfully annexed Ray and Jibal.
 The Ghaznavid army overrun then Dailam, Kurdistan and Fars against other local rulers.